 COVID-19 had a significant impact on the workload of ARTIO NSW.
 Functions planned for late in the financial year had to be either cancelled or postponed, thus affecting ARTIO NSW's financial position.
-ARTIO NSW made representations to a range of NSW Government Ministers seeking relief from the shutdown of much of the NSW and Australian economy.

 ARTIO NSW worked with other industry associations representing road and rail transport operators as well as government agencies with responsibilities related to transport, roads, health, police and emergency services to develop a Freight Code which was agreed to by National Cabinet.
-ARTIO NSW kept Members informed of announcements related to changes in awards, other aspects of industrial law, business taxes and charges relief, support for the retention of employees, quarantine restrictions and in other areas which were determined by Commonwealth, State and Territory governments or by officials with delegated authority to make such decisions.
+ARTIO NSW kept Members informed of announcements related to changes in awards, other aspects of industrial law, quarantine, business taxes and charges relief, support for the retention of employees, quarantine restrictions and in other areas which were determined by Commonwealth.
+State and Territory governments or by officials with delegated authority to make such decisions.

 Many ARTIO NSW Members required information or advice in order to understand their obligations to operate in a COVID-19 safe manner and in accordance with government protocols, quarantine restrictions in other jurisdictions, to determine where to obtain necessary personal protective equipment supplies, because their business had been adversely affected by loss of work and in other areas.
-This occurred in a context where road freight transport was recognised by governments as being an essential service to be performed by workers working at the front line in potentially high risk situations.
+This occurred in a context where road freight transport was recognised by governments as being an essential service to be performed by workers working at the front line in potentially high risk situations

 ARTIO NSW has dealt extensively at a company level with nearly all Members in order to understand the impact of the shutdowns on their business.
 Most continue to trade well but others have been significantly affected.
-This has led to renegotiation of subscription rates in a very small number of situations in 2020-21.
-ARTIO NSW recognises the financial impact on Members of these shutdowns may take some years to emerge.

-Except for the Coronavirus (COVID-2019) and subsequent government actions, no matter or circumstance has risen since 30 June 2020 that has significantly affected, or may significantly affect the Company's operations, the results of those operations, or the Company's state of affairs in future financial years.
+Except for the Coronavirus (COVID-2019) and subsequent government actions, no matter or circumstance has risen since 30 June 2021 that has significantly affected, or may significantly affect the Company's operations, the results of those operations, or the Company's state of affairs in future financial years.

-Signed in accordance with a resolution of the Members of the Committee of Management on the 30th day of November 2020.
+Signed in accordance with a resolution of the Members of the Committee of Management on the 13th day of December 2021.